roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© The worst part was, every time he would glance over at Vanessa, stolen glances in moments where he would be looking away from his wife-to-be, Vanessa would be looking right back at him.
+The worst part was, every time he would glance over at Vanessa, stolen glances in moments where he would be looking away from his wife-to-be, Vanessa would be looking right back at him.
 Either looking him in the eyes, matching his gaze, or checking him out in the same way he had been doing to her.
 It was clear to him, if it wasn't before, that this tension between them went both ways.
 And even when he wasn't looking at her, he could feel her eyes on him, and that sensation made him shiver with discomfort.

  This was supposed to be the happiest day of his life.
 He WAS happy with Mandy and everything related to the wedding, but this strange tension between him and Vanessa was weighing on his brain on this important day.
 He should be thinking about his new wife, and the amazing life they were about to have together, not his wife's boss's huge black tits.